ETBCommunity/autosplitter/README.md

 Credits and version history can be found in [escape_the_backrooms.asl](https://github.com/ETBCommunity/autosplitter/blob/main/escape_the_backrooms.asl)

+Old autosplitter for versions 1.21-4.5 by theframeburglar is available [here](https://github.com/jonetiz/ETB-Autosplitter).
+To get it in LiveSplit, use the name "Escape the Backrooms (Legacy)" in the automatic installation section.

 ## Features
 - Auto start
 - Auto split on level transitions and cutscenes